-A unique curriculum designed to integrate classroom education, laboratory research, and professional development will ideally position graduates to become leaders in a wide variety of biomedical careers in industry, research, education, and medicine.
-Strong alliances with local, regional, and national partners will define a signature translational biomedical sciences training experience that prepares graduates to enter the rapidly expanding life sciences sector in Georgia and nationally.
+A unique curriculum designed to integrate classroom education, laboratory research and professional development will ideally position graduates to become leaders in a wide variety of biomedical careers in industry, research, education and medicine.
+Strong alliances with local, regional and national partners will define a signature translational biomedical sciences training experience that prepares graduates to enter the rapidly expanding life sciences sector in the State of Georgia and nationally.

-Key areas of educational and research focus in microbial pathogenesis, infectious disease, vaccinology, immune regulation, cancer biology, systems biology, and translational medicine, will be complemented by cross-training in the commercialization of scientific discovery.
+Key areas of educational and research focus, which include microbial pathogenesis, infectious disease, vaccinology, immune regulation, cancer biology, systems biology and translational medicine, will be complemented by cross-training in the commercialization of scientific discovery.
 In partnership with the nationally-recognized J. Mack Robinson College of Business and the College of Law, specific coursework will be offered in entrepreneurship and innovation, as well as legal aspects related to translating basic science advances into improvements in human health.